MiltonKeynesChessClub/clubwebsite/_posts/2024-11-14-bedford-c-vs-mk-b.markdown

 Another, possibly more sophisticated, plan is 25.c4 with the idea of increasing pressure on g7 with Qb2, but the first plan is simpler to follow.
-In the game I didn’t consider either of these plans playing the weaker 25.Bf3?!, and after Callum’s clever response 25. . .
+In the game I didn't consider either of these plans playing the weaker 25.Bf3?!, and after Callum's clever response 25. . .
 Ne6! much of my advantage had disappeared.
 Not content with playing one poor move, I responded with 26.RXg7?
-(After the game, Callum pointed out that I could have simply
+(After the game, Callum pointed out that I could have simply played 26.Be3, which leaves white with the better game.) and the game continued

-played 26.Be3, which leaves white with the better game.) and the game con- tinued 26. . .
+26. . .
 NXg7 27.f6 Re5 (I thought that this was forced, but 27. . .
 Rfe8!
 wins material.)
 28.fXg7+ QXg7+ 29.Rg1 Qf7 30.Rg3 Qf4.
 At this point
 Callum offered a draw, but I thought that there was still some life in the position so played on, even though black is a little better here.